Yesterday I bought new tennis shoes. In my cart, the shoes were $80.

 Apps like Honey

 5. Pay with the right cash back credit card.

 There is one final step before you check out: Use the best cash back or rewards credit card.

 Especially when it comes to travel, dining, entertainment, and grocery stores; I’m partial to the Visa® Inspire Cash Back Signature Card, which gives you up to 3% cash back1skip to disclosure.
 You’ll earn 1% cash back on every other purchase*skip to disclosure.

 Cards that offer rotating quarterly bonuses are often great to have in your wallet.

 If you’re looking to compare cash back credit cards, NerdWallet and Wallet Hub are good places to start.
 Note that these sites do not include local banks and credit unions and therefore don’t list the best credit card offers.

-Bonus tip: Use these cashback apps when you go grocery shopping.
+Bonus tip 2: Use these cash back apps when you go grocery shopping.